 What’s it like to produce and record a song from start to finish at Abbey Road Studios?
 Experience this for yourself during our ‘Song Production Masterclass’, a 4-day experience which will take you through the full recording and music production process.
-Led by multi-award-winning producer Haydn Bendall you’ll immerse yourself in each of the stages of recording, mixing and mastering at the world’s most famous recording studio.
+Led by multi-award-winning music producer Haydn Bendall you’ll immerse yourself in each of the stages of recording, mixing and mastering at the world’s most famous recording studio.

 Haydn brings a wealth of experience and expertise, much of it gained through his years as an engineer and then senior engineer at Abbey Road.
 Haydn will be joined by the accomplished cellist, composer, arranger and conductor Audrey Riley and her orchestra as well as percussionist extraordinaire Lauren Kosty.
 Together this expert team will record and produce a song by up and coming indie rock band The Kings Parade.